housw/Bioinfo-Dockerfiles/README.md

-# docker
+# Bioinfo-Dockerfiles

-Dockerfiles for docker images: https://hub.docker.com/u/shengwei/
+A collection of dockerfiles for common bioinformatic tools.